Marfien/dotfiles/README.md

 This repository contains all dotfiles/config files laying in user home directory (commonly known as `~`)

-## Setup
+## Prerequirements

-1. Clone the repository into your home directory:
+Clone the repository into your home directory:

 ```shell
 git clone git@github.com:Marfien/dotfiles.git ~